cantide5ga/atman-drift/README.md

-# atman-drift
+# Atman Drift

-Authentic vintage Metroidvania for DOS
+A freeware authentic vintage Metroidvania for DOS, currently a pre-alpha release in active development.

+This project is for issue, progress, and release tracking.
+The game itself is not currently open source.